RHD USB/FPGA Interface: Rhythm

 - Open-source Verilog HDL code configures a Xilinx FPGA to communicate with multiple RHD amplifier chips

-- Verilog code is written for a commercially-available Opal Kelly XEM6010 module with integrated high-speed USB 2.0 interface
+- Verilog code is written for the now-discontinued Opal Kelly XEM6010 module with integrated high-speed USB 2.0 interface

 - Up to 256 simultaneous amplifier channels supported at sample rates from 1 kS/s to 30 kS/s per channel